Coronovirus: advice on events and club training

 Health Benefits of CBD During the COVID-19 Pandemic

-Since we don’t have control over the pandemic, and the return to society as we know it might not take place anytime soon, it’s important to find ways to manage stress in healthy and productive ways.
-CBD is one of the safest supplements out there, and you can reap the benefits without experiencing the high so often associated with cannabis.
+Since we don’t have control over the pandemic, and the return to society as we know it might not take place anytime soon, it’s important to find ways to manage stress in healthy and productive ways, CBD gummies for sleep is one of the safest supplements out there, and you can reap the benefits without experiencing the high so often associated with cannabis.

 In the meantime, please continue to follow advice and make use of the following online resources for up to date information about Coronavirus: